future-ruins/vinyl-club-server/README.md

 ## About this project

 Vinyl Club is a project built for practice purposes.
-The idea was to develop a simple app that allows local registered users / record collectors to exchange vinyl records from their collections.
+The idea was to develop a simple app that allows registered users / record collectors to exchange vinyl records from their collections.

 **[Related repos: Vinyl Club App Client]()**
 App UI: users can sign-up and login, post records they wish to exchange, post comments on a record, contact other users for exchange purposes.